sushant097/RAG-Memory-Context-Aware-AI-Agent/README.md

 This project turns the classic RAG (Retrieval-Augmented Generation) pipeline into a **living memory system** — one that perceives, decides, acts, and remembers.

-> “It doesn’t just search — it *remembers* what you read, when you read it, and where you saw it.”
+> “It doesn’t just search — it *remembers* what we read, when we read it, and where we saw it.”

-You can think of it as a self-contained *AI hippocampus* for your browser.
+We can think of it as a self-contained *AI hippocampus* for the browser.

 ---